Counter Height vs. Bar Height

 Once you've measured your layout and selected the right size stool for your space, it's time to choose which kind of seat you prefer.
 Ultimately, the decision of counter stool vs. bar stool comes down to your needs and tastes.
 Backless bar stools are great for casual parties, while high-back counter height chairs offer more support if you want to linger awhile over your morning coffee.

 Countertop stools with backs are also supportive solutions for activities that require sitting for long periods like studying or crafting.
 If you need to save space, low-profile seats tuck away neatly beneath tables.
-Adjustable pieces accommodate growing children, and seats with footrests deliver even more stability and comfort.
+Adjustable pieces can accommodate growing children, and seats with footrests deliver even more comfort.

 Also, consider which design best complements your existing layout.
 For example, a set of counter height benches or island stools in kitchens with a decent amount of open space adds function and visual interest to the room.
 Make sure your stools fit your overall decor, whether you pick modern counter stools for a retro kitchen or farmhouse bar stools for a rustic space.